chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 IAM v2 expands Chef Automate's authorization system by supporting policies to allow multiple permissions, separating out policy membership from policy definition for more fine-grained control, and adding roles to begin moving towards role-based access control.
 Additionally, IAM v2 improves the user experience by allowing policy members to be managed directly from the Automate UI.
+And perhaps most significantly, IAM v2 supports projects that allow filtering and segregation of your data amongst your user base.

 At the heart of Chef Automate's IAM system is the *policy*.
-A policy defines permissions for who may perform what action on which resource.
+A policy defines permissions for who may perform what action on which resource scoped by project.
 The "who" may be a user, a team, or a system.
 Users and teams are designated by name while systems use pre-authorized tokens to communicate with Automate.